buptlxb/buptlxb.github.io/_posts/2014-04-13-several-problems-about-linux-kernel-011.md

 	There are several problems, which deserve being thought carefully, about linux kernel(version 0.11).
 	I will not give detail answers to the following questions, but give a brief outline for each question.
-	I do NOT promise the answers is exactly correct.
+	I do NOT promise the answers is exactly correct. if you find any mistake, please email liuxuebao AT ict.ac.cn.
+Thank you!
 	Have fun!
 	Good luck!